SamKerr/cc_cl_cam_ac_uk/README.md

         rev (21, 17)
      end

-   Hint : treat this as syntax sugar -- eliminate in front end by translating the second rev into the first.
+### Hint : treat this as syntax sugar -- eliminate in front end by translating the second rev into the first.
 Or better yet, intro let bindings for "snd p" and "fst p".

-) Implement simple optimisations :
+6. Implement simple optimisations :
     --- peephole
     --- inline expansion
     --- constant folding

+7. Improve lets

-) The current compiler translates let-bindings as
+The current compiler translates let-bindings as

     let x = e1 in e2 end   --->    (fun x -> e2 end)e1